-1. The proposed Permit establishes non-protective Effluent Limitations for metals based on the hardness of the effluent as opposed to the ambient upstream receiving water hardness as required by Federal Regulations, the California Toxics Rule (CTR, 40 CFR 131.38(c)(4)).
+A. The Permit establishes non-protective Effluent Limitations for metals based on the hardness of the effluent as opposed to the ambient upstream receiving water hardness as required by Federal Regulations, the California Toxics Rule (CTR, 40 CFR 131.38(c)(4)).

 Federal Regulation 40 CFR 131.38(c)(4) states that: "For purposes of calculating freshwater aquatic life criteria for metals from the equations in paragraph (b)(2) of this section, for waters with a hardness of 400 mg/l or less as calcium carbonate, the actual ambient hardness of the surface water shall be used in those equations."
 (Emphasis added).
-The Fact Sheet, pages F-15, 16, and 17, of the proposed Permit, details that an effluent hardness of 120 mg/l was used for developing Effluent Limitations and determining whether a reasonable potential exists to exceed water quality standards rather than the lowest recorded Receiving Water hardness of 40.5 mg/l.
+The Fact Sheet, pages F-15, 16, and 17, of the Permit, details that an effluent hardness of 120 mg/l was used for developing Effluent Limitations and determining whether a reasonable potential exists to exceed water quality standards rather than the lowest recorded Receiving Water hardness of 40.5 mg/l.
 Hardness dependant metals exhibit greater toxicity to aquatic life at lower hardnesses.
 In this case, not only did the Regional Board use the effluent hardness (120 mg/l), but they failed to use the lowest recorded effluent hardness (85 mg/l).
 For example, using a hardness of 120 mg/l the Regional Board found the chronic criterion for copper is 10.47 ug/l; whereas using the proper receiving water hardness of 40.5 mg/l the chronic criterion for copper is 4.4 ug/l.
+The Permit states that the effluent hardness and the downstream hardness were used to calculate Effluent Limitations for metals.
+The definition of ambient is "in the surrounding area", "encompassing on all sides".
+It has been the Region 5, Sacramento, NPDES Section, in referring to Basin Plan objectives for temperature, to define ambient as meaning upstream.
+It is reasonable to assume, after considering the definition of ambient, that EPA is referring to the hardness of the receiving stream before it is potentially impacted by an effluent discharge.
+It is also reasonable to make this assumption based on past interpretations and since EPA, in permit writers' guidance and other reference documents, generally assumes receiving streams have dilution, which would ultimately "encompass" the discharge.
+Ambient conditions are in-stream conditions unimpacted by the discharge.
 The discharge of metals to surface waters using the higher effluent hardness to develop the effluent limitations is not protective of the beneficial use of freshwater aquatic life habitat.